Displaced Communities

 The Baltic German merchants living on the Baltic coast created resplendent port cities with luminous architecture, artwork, universities, church structure, and medical and scientific achievements, and effectively created the academic, political, and national foundations of the future Baltic states.
 By 1285, Riga, Reval (Tallinn), Viljandi, Pärnu, and Dorpat (Tartu) were constituents of the German Hanseatic League (deutsche Hansa), an economic customs union of northern cities mostly dominated by German-speakers that became incredibly wealthy from the 14th to the 17th centuries.
 The Baltic German community retained the German language, Germanic culture, and strong adherence to Catholicism due to their citizenship of the Monastic State.
 The Baltic German dialect remained linguistically intelligible with the rest of the Germans despite their separation from Germany due to the continuous flow of merchants and settlers from Germany to the Baltic coast.

 By 1400, the Baltic Germans and Prussian Germans within the Teutonic Order Monastic State dominated nearly all of the Baltic coastline.
 The rapid demise of the theocratic realm came with the increasing concupiscence and belligerence of the Grandmasters that threatened the growing empire of Poland-Lithuania.
 After the Polish-Lithuanian-Teutonic War (1409-11), the Battle of Grünwald, and the Thirteen Years' War, the Teutonic Order was obliterated.
 In 1525, the Teutonic Grandmaster Albert converted to Lutheranism.
 Having abandoned the Catholic doctrine of the crusading order, the Monastic State was forever dismantled, and most of the previous realm became a territory of Poland for at least two centuries.
-The overwhelming majority of the Baltic Germans subsequently converted to Protestantism.
+The overwhelming majourity of the Baltic Germans subsequently converted to Protestantism.
 The Baltic Germans, however, escaped Polish rule by declaring independence, and ruled Latvia and most of Estonia.
 The independent Baltic German polity ended after the Polish triumph against Russia in the Livonian Wars (1558-83).
 The Baltic Germans were ruled by Poland until Peter the Great incorporated all of the Baltic states into the Russian Empire after the Great Northern War (1700-21).
 The Baltic Germans remained under Russian rule until 1918, when they became part of independent Latvia, Lithuania, and Estonia.

-During World War I, the situation changed again for the Germans and the Baltic peoples.
+With the end of World War I and the formation of independent Baltic states, the situation changed again for the Germans and the Baltic peoples.
 With the defeat of the Russian Empire in 1917 and the occupation of the Baltic by the German Empire, the coastal states declared their independence.
-The Baltic Germans collaborated greatly with the invading German armies, and sought to either merge with the Reich as an extended province of Prussia or establish an independent Baltic German state.
-Adolf Friedrich Herzog von Meckenburg led the new Baltic German nascent state that included Kurland, parts of Estonia, Lettgalia, Oesel, Livonia, and Riga (Latvijas Instituts).
-At the same time, many of the best generals of the White Army against the predatory Bolsheviks in the Russian Civil War (1917-23) were Baltic Germans, including Peter Wrangel and Roman von Sternberg.
-This aspiration proved ephemeral as Germany collapsed.
+The Baltic Germans collaborated greatly with the invading German armies, and sought to either merge with the Reich as an extended province of Prussia or establish independent Baltic German states that encompassed most of the Baltic.
+Adolf Friedrich Herzog von Meckenburg advocated a new government that included Kurland, parts of Estonia, Lettgalia, Oesel, Livonia, and Riga (Latvijas Instituts).
+This was to be a regime led by Baltic Germans but inclusive of Baltic peoples.
+For the most part, Baltic nationalists and Baltic German minourities worked together to defeat the invading Russian armies and the Bolsheviks during the Russian Civil War (1917-23).

-After 1918, Latvia, Estonia, and Lithuania were independent states.
+By 1920, Latvia, Estonia, and Lithuania were independent states.
 For the first time in 700 years, the native peoples were in control of their own homelands.
 The coastal portions of Lithuania (Memel), previously part of German Prussia, were taken from Germany by the Allies at the Treaty of Versailles in 1919.
 Eventually given to Lithuania, the Memel retained a large nationalistic Baltic German population.
+Much of the Lithuanian diaspora, the Lithuanian military, and the minourity in Memeland (Klaipeda in Lithuanian) rejected the German character of the region, emphasising its Slavic and Baltic heritage for several centuries before the Prussian monarchy even existed.
 Throughout the Baltic, the new governments greatly took the opportunity to abolish the 700-year German ethnic caste and aggregate economic and political control to the natives.
 The German population dropped due to war and exodus down to 18,300 (1.7%) in Estonia and 70,000 (4%) in Latvia.
 20,000 Germans fled the Baltic to Germany with the retreating German army, where the German Weimar Republic considered the Baltic Germans to be citizens because of their blood (Hiden 2002, 55).
 The entire landed estate and manor system, long controlled by the Baltic Germans, was abolished.
 Much property was confiscated without compensation to the state or to native Baltic buyers at reduced rates.
-The dictatorships of Konstantin Päts in Estonia (ruled 1938-40), Karlis Ulmanis in Latvia (1936-40) and Antanas Smetona (1926-40) in Lithuania extolled nativist nationalism that reduced the cultural, political, and academic influence of the German minority.
-German-language schools, institutions, and newspapers were barred or nativised.
-Since political offices were now elected and the Balts were in control, few Latvians or Estonians voted for German representatives.
-Germans usually won only six Saeima (parliament) seats in Latvia and two-to-four in the Estonian Riikogu (Zentrum gegen Vertriebung).

-By 1939, the political fate of the Baltic states was sealed due to the predatory expansion of two massive belligerent hegemons, the Third Reich and the Soviet Union.
+By 1939, the political fate of the Baltic states was sealed due to the expansion of two massive belligerent hegemons, the Third Reich and the Soviet Union.
 The Baltic states, with their German minorities, were unfortunate victims stuck in the middle.
 In 1939, Adolf Hitler and Joseph Stalin shocked the world by organising the antithetical partnership of non-aggression and friendship in the Molotov-Ribbentrop Pact.
 This was simultaneously the death sentence of the 800-year Baltic German culture and also the long-sought sovereignty of the Estonians, Latvians, and Lithuanians.
 Unlike many other expulsions of ethnic Germans that were forcibly perpetrated by the USSR, Poland, Hungary, Yugoslavia, Romania, and Czechoslovakia, the Baltic Germans were destroyed in many ways by Adolf Hitler himself.
 Finland, all of the Baltic states, Bessarabia (now Moldova), and eastern Poland were to pass into Soviet control without German intervention, and in exchange Germany would control western Poland and western Lithuania.
 Similarly to the diplomatic annexation of Austria and the Sudetenland, Germany had also annexed the coastal Lithuanian cities in the Memel region in 1938, at least 45.2% ethnic German with more than 64,024 highly pro-German citizens (worldstatesman.org).
 The Germans in this territory were not expelled until the Soviet conquest of Germany in 1945 because it was incorporated into the Reich directly.

 Hitler